Seeed-Studio/wiki-documents/docs/Grove_Shield_for_Pi_Pico_V1.0.md

 ### Software
 Please refer to the demo1 software part.

-Copy below code to the Thonny IDE, and click the green run button.
+Copy below code to the Thonny IDE at first.
 ```
 from ssd1306 import SSD1306_I2C
 from dht11 import *